joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-16-total-collapse.md

 ### Continous

-In [Emma Knight's writeup](https://www.math.uwaterloo.ca/~e3knight/riddlers/RiddlerNov132020.pdf), she formulates a "failed" analytic approach with a very self-consistent equation for $P_\text{collapse}.$ She starts out, as we do above, by noticing that the probability of collapse is given by the probability of reaching a point in $\mathcal{S}$ multiplied by the probability of proceeding to lose.
+In [Emma Knight's writeup](https://www.math.uwaterloo.ca/~e3knight/riddlers/RiddlerNov132020.pdf), she formulates an "inaccurate" analytic approach with a very self-consistent equation for $P_\text{collapse}.$ She starts out, as we do above, by noticing that the probability of collapse is given by the probability of reaching a point in $\mathcal{S}$ multiplied by the probability of proceeding to lose.

 Optimistically: